Shopify/web-configs/Best practices/GraphQL/README.md

   }
   ```

 * Push mutations down to the lowest component possible.
-Where these components need additional details (variables for the mutation, or additional data to properly update the cache in response to a mutation result), pass this data down as props.
+When these components need additional data (like variables or cache update functions), pass this data down as props.

-* The placement of queries in the app is quite a bit more nuanced.
-In general, we favor placing a single query around the "page" component that handles any parts of the page that must be available for the initial render.
-More components may have GraphQL queries, but they should only be around components that do not immediately need data (autocompletes, modals, etc), and can therefore be skipped on the initial render.
+* Queries that need to be completed on the initial render should live on the top-level "page" component.
+Queries that only need to be run in response to user input (Autocompletes, Modals, etc) can live further down in the tree, like mutations.

-  This approach is sometimes less than ideal for the architecture of the page, as it pushes many responsibilities into a single component.
-However, it is more performance conscious given that it prevents nested GraphQL queries that would have to resolve in sequence (which is particularly problematic for the server render).
-It also helps enforce one beneficial architectural property: having few "smart" components (connected to GraphQL), and many "dumb" ones (that simply accept GraphQL-fetched data through props).
+  > Note: Many developers feel uncomfortable when they first see this approach, as it pushes many responsibilities into a single component.
+However, it prevents nested GraphQL queries that would have to resolve in sequence, which can hurt performance.
+It also helps enforce a nice architectural property: having few "smart" components (connected to GraphQL), and many "dumb" ones (that accept GraphQL-fetched data through props).

+## Performance

+The biggest impact a Web Developer has on user experience will usually be how they handle GraphQL data.
+Smart handling of data can lead to pages that feel instant, while bad handling of data can lead to a sea of spinners and long page loads.
+Here are a few tips for getting the performance out of GraphQL and Apollo:

+* Avoid nested queries that always run.
+Developers usually show some loading UI while a GraphQL query is in a `loading` state.
+If you have nested queries that always run, this creates a waterfall effect: GraphQL queries lower in the tree have to wait until their parents are finished.
+You can resolve this by:

+  1. Skipping GraphQL queries wherever you can; less network traffic is always better!
+  2. Find a way to render components that will need to run GraphQL queries while their parent is loading.
+You can often render them in a hidden element if you don’t want to show any loading UI.

 ## Types and code generation

-One of the great benefits of using both GraphQL and TypeScript is the ability to use strongly typed data querying in our app.
-Developers should make use of this wherever possible.
-In particular, developers should use the generated types and enums created by [`graphql-typescript-definitions`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-typescript-definitions#schema-types) (run automatically as part of `sewing-kit`) instead of manually hardcoding these types into their app.
+Typescript and GraphQL combine to let us access our data with type safety.
+Developers should make use of the types generated alongside GraphQL documents [`graphql-typescript-definitions`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-typescript-definitions).
+Developers should also use the generated types and enums created by [`graphql-typescript-definitions`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-typescript-definitions#schema-types) instead of manually hardcoding these types into their app.

 ## Resources